raspberrypilearning/scratch-olympics-weightlifter/worksheet.md

     ![capture](images/capture6.png)

-1. Have a go at testing you script.
+1. Have a go at testing your script.
 Click the green flag and then start hitting the `x` and `z` keys alternately to watch the weightlifter go.
-1. It's probably a good idea to reset the costume back to number 1 each time the script starts.
+1. It's a good idea to reset the costume back to number 1 each time the script starts.

     ![capture](images/capture7.png)

 ## Making it a little trickier.

-1. If you stop hitting the `x` and `z` keys then the weightlifter just stops lifting.
+1. If you stop hitting the `x` and `z` keys, then the weightlifter just stops lifting.
 It would be good if he started to put the weight back down if the player's speed on the keyboard decreases.
 This can be done by decreasing the value of `progress` every once in a while.
-To start with create a new variable and call it `difficulty`.
+To start with, create a new variable and call it `difficulty`.
 This can be set to -1 in the main script.

     ![capture](images/capture8.png)

 1. Grab a new `when green flag clicked` block and place it into the Scripts area.
-Now, you can use a `forever if` loop.
+You can now use a `forever if` loop.
 This loop will run as long as a variable is at a certain value.
-You want it to run so long as `progress` is greater than `1`.
+You want it to run as long as `progress` is greater than `1`.

     ![capture](images/capture9.png)